 PolyU also actively integrates itself into overall national development by harnessing the University’s science and technology capabilities to address the diverse economic needs of cities across the Mainland.
 We are establishing technology and innovation research institutes in various Mainland cities, creating a cooperative model for technology transfer defined by the equation: “PolyU research + Mainland industrial chain + Mainland market = societal benefit”.
 To date, agreements have been signed with over ten cities, including Jinjiang, Wuxi, Hangzhou, Wenzhou, Huizhou, Nanjing, Zhongshan, Shaoxing, Ningbo, Shenzhen (Guangming), Wuhan, Hefei, Ganzhou, and Zibo, to establish research institutes.
 Several of these institutes are already operational.
 This initiative aims to integrate and share resources effectively, leveraging PolyU’s research strengths and outcomes to develop technologies and products and incubate technological enterprises to meet local industrial and societal needs, thereby contributing to sustainable development.

-Ensuring that research can be practically applied in real life to benefit society is a requirement for our science and technology researchers.
+Ensuring that research can be practically applied in real life to benefit society is a requirement for our researchers.

 - Professor Jin-Guang Teng